JamieAnderson/RepData_PeerAssessment1/PA1_template.md

 That's a lot of missing data!
-Let's impute the missing data with the mean of there respective intervals.
+Let's impute the missing data with the mean of their respective intervals.
 This will take two steps:<br/>
 1. Add a column of interval means to **Activity** using the *join* function and the **IntervalSteps** dataframe we already created. <br/>
 2. Impute these interval means for rows that have NA steps<br/>